CodeWizard-1/e-commerce/README.md

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/CodeWizard-1/e-commerce)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+# Acknowledgements

+- I would like to express my sincere gratitude to my mentor Mitko Bachvarov for his incredible support and assistance in my learning process.
+I would also like to express my gratitude to all the staff of the Code Institute for the excellent organization of the educational process.
+It is equally important to express gratitude to your classmates.
+Your knowledge, enthusiasm and willingness to support in difficult times made our training more productive and interesting.

 [Back to Top](#table-of-contents)